d3datadevelopment/oxwebauthn/README.en.md

 [![deutsche Version](https://logos.oxidmodule.com/de2_xs.svg)](README.md)
 [![english version](https://logos.oxidmodule.com/en2_xs.svg)](README.en.md)

-# D³ WebAuthn / FIDO2 Login for OXID eShop
+# D³ Passwordless login for OXID eShop

-With this module, the login in the OXID shop can be carried out with a hardware token instead of a password.
+With this module, the login in the OXID shop can be carried out with a hardware token instead of a password (WebAuthn / FIDO2 based).

 This secures the login in the frontend and (if allowed for the user) also in the backend.